-This letter comes to you from across a decade of time in the future; hoping that it reaches you at a week’s moment before you walk up that stage to accept your diploma.
+This letter comes to you from across many years in the future; hoping that it reaches you at a week’s moment before you walk up that stage to accept your diploma.

 If so, then I say congratulations!
 You’ve made it through university life.